gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

 This leaves a lot of content currently not assigned to a module.
-That’s fine, we can figure out how to handle those; for example, we could choose to define a module for “uncategorised” for now, and another for those packages currently in Optional.
+That’s fine, we can figure out how to handle those; for example, we could choose to define a module for “uncategorised” for now.

 All we have done so far is to draw boundaries around groups of existing
 packages: